winponta/treevel/README.md

 ##### Parent id references

-The default field name used by the package to handle the reference to parent record is named `parent_id`, you can change this value customizing the database field name your table/collection is using.
+The default field value used by the package to handle the reference to parent record is named `parent_id`, you can change this value customizing the database field name your table/collection is using.
 Do this by overwriting the `$parentField` propertie:

     <?php
         ...